nixroxursox/authlib/docs/community/sustainable.rst

 Commercial License
 ------------------

-Authlib is licensed under BSD for open source projects.
-If you are running a business, consider to purchase a commercial license instead.
+Authlib is licensed under BSD-3 for any project.
+If you are running a business, and you need advanced support, and wish to help Authlib sustainability, please consider to purchase a commercial license instead.

 Find more information on
 https://authlib.org/support#commercial-license